branner-non-code/notes/README.md

 Assorted notes -- chiefly for my own reference -- having to do with coding.
 Most involve either syntax or solutions to problems.

-The are indexed with `index_git.py`, which runs on Python v.
+Markdown files are indexed on my computer with `index_git.py`, which runs on Python v.
 2.7 (in order to make use of the NLTK library).
+There is no database or server-side support.
 The index is stored as two large JavaScript objects in the `JS/` directory.

 The initial material was composed in LaTeX but converted to Markdown using [PanDoc](http://johnmacfarlane.net/pandoc).